jakobzhao/geog458/labs/lab04/readme.md

 ## 7 Deliverable

-You will need to generate a tile set for an geographic area you are interested in. **This tile set should be generated through MapBox**.
-After the map tiles are generated, you will need to create a leaflet map and add up the layer of tiles to the map.
-And then upload everything to a github repository.
-In the readme.md file of this repository, please briefly introduce this tiles, the georaphic area, and the zoom levels you select.
+You will need to generate a tile set for an geographic area you are interested in.
+-  **This tile set should be generated through MapBox** (25 POINTS).
+-  After the map tiles are generated, you will need to create a leaflet map and add up the layer of tiles to the map (10 POINTS).
+-  And then upload everything to a github repository.
+In the readme.md file of this repository, please briefly introduce this tiles, the georaphic area, and the zoom levels you select (10 POINTS).
+- make sure the repository can be accessed/visualized through the url `https://[your_github_username].github.io/[your_repository_name]`.

 > **Note:**  Since github repository only allows you upload a limited amount of data, so please make sure not to generate too many tiles by limiting the boundingbox or the scale range.